Pulling Back on "PARP Inhibitors"

 - Ovarian cancer experts are discussing what the official indications for these drugs will be, given the rapidly changing landscape with the withdrawals.

-Traditionally, these drugs have been used as late line therapy for advanced stage disease.
-However, manufacturers of these three PARP-inhibitors have withdrawn their indications in the later line treatment setting for ovarian cancer.
-Moreover, the FDA is moving to further restrict the use of PARP inhibitors for some indications because of recent data showing an increased risk for death with these drugs when compared to regular chemotherapy.Read More
+Manufacturers of these three PARP-inhibitors have withdrawn their indications in the later line treatment setting for ovarian cancer.
+Moreover, the FDA is moving to further restrict the use of PARP inhibitors for some later-line indications because of recent data showing an increased risk for death with these drugs when compared to regular chemotherapy.Read More

 PARP Inhibitors: Who Should Get It?